 Factors that statistically influence the likelihood of you having a claim:

 Flexible cover options help you to tailor your policy to your needs.
 If adjusting your cover, please ensure that the revised cover suits your specific needs.

 Our Home and Landlord Insurance policies give you the ability to tailor your policy to your needs.
 You can choose to add cover for motor burnout, accidental damage, specified portable contents, damage caused by tenants, rent default and loss of rent.

 You can vary the total sum insured for both the building and contents.
 It’s important to make sure that your total sum insured is adequate to replace your building and contents in case of a claim.

-If you’re able to pay more in the unlikely event of a claim, you can save money on your premium by increasing your excess.
+If you’re able to pay more in the event of a claim, you can save money on your premium by increasing your excess.

 Standard underwriting criteria apply.
-Coles Supermarkets Australia Pty Ltd (Coles) is an authorised representative of the issuer, Insurance Australia Limited (ABN 11 000 016 722 AFSL 227681) and Guild Insurance Limited (ABN 55 004 538 863, AFSL 233791) and receives a commission for each policy sold and renewed.
+Coles Supermarkets Australia Pty Ltd (Coles) is an authorised representative of the issuer, Insurance Australia Limited (ABN 11 000 016 722) (AFSL 227681), part of Insurance Australia Group (IAG).
 Any advice provided is of a general nature only and does not take into consideration your objectives, financial situation or needs.
 Before acting on any advice you should consider its appropriateness.
-You should read the Product Disclosure Statement before deciding whether to acquire an insurance policy.
+You should read the Product Disclosure Statement and Target Market Determinations before deciding whether to acquire an insurance policy.

 Policy limitations, exclusions and conditions apply.
 For full terms and conditions, see the Product Disclosure Statement.